nuxt/website-v2/content/en/guides/deployment/deployment-qovery.md

 ## Setup

-Follow the procedure below to set up a Nuxt on Qovery:
+Follow the procedure below to set up Nuxt on Qovery:

 ### 1. Create a Qovery account.